wessenstam/gts21/snow/snowcalm/snowcalm.rst

    .. note::

       The policy mapping view may not be populated immediately, despite the policies being applied.
-You can return to this view after verifying the policies are being applied.
+You can continue with the lab and return to this view after verifying the policies are being applied.

 #.
 Click **Back to** **USER**\ *##*\ **-CentOS####** to return to your VM summary.